cesarvr/keycloak-bible-openshift/modifying-keycloak-cfg/README.md

 ### More Complex Scenarios

 They are cases where you need to execute more commands to get the work done, like do some pre-process or maybe modify another file.

-Here is an example where we need to download one configuration file, one script file and then run the process:
+For those cases we can bundle various actions inside of one script that configure multiple :

 ```xml
 name: sso